Manolis Marudis Ulbricht

 Selected interviews, speeches, et alia, please click here

-From 2016–2019, he has been Research Assistant coordinating the Project entitled “Aristotle’s Poetics in the West (of India) from Antiquity to the Renaissance: A Multilingual Edition with Studies of the Cultural Contexts of the Syriac, Arabic, Hebrew, and Latin Translations” funded by the Einstein Foundation Berlin.
-He has been dispatched to the Monastic Community of the Holy Mountain Athos and to Greece by the Freie Universität Berlin (2018/19) to research manuscripts and archives for his project initiative “Corpus Coranicum Christianum”, which shall explore the Qur’an and its reception in a historical and diachronic manner from the Christian perspective.
+He has been dispatched to the Monastic Community of the Holy Mountain Athos and to the National Library of Greece by the Freie Universität Berlin (2018/19) to research manuscripts and archives.
+His research aims at developing an interdisciplinary project which shall explore Qur’anic translations into Greek, Latin and Syriac and their reception in a historical and diachronic manner from the Christian perspective.

 Overview of Didactic Approaches